Savings and spending accounts

 • You can contribute up to $3,050 a year

-• You can roll over up to $570 of unused money from this year into 2023.
-For next year, there will be an increased rollover amount of $610 that can be rolled into 2024—everything else is forfeited if it’s not spent.
+• You can roll over up to $640 of unused money from this year into 2024—everything else is forfeited if it’s not spent.

 • This plan is only available to those enrolled in a high-deductible health plan (HDHP)